Mohamad82Bz/win-volume-hotkeys/README.md

 You can also use Keyboard hotkeys instead.

 ## What this does?
-- Changes Spotify volume when it's playing music.
-(Desktop app only)
+- Changes Spotify or YouTube Music volume when it's playing music.
+(Desktop app only, I'm using [ytmd](https://github.com/ytmd-devs/ytmd) for YouTube Music)
 - Changes volume of application groups that are configured in the ``groups.json`` file when the secondary hotkey is pressed down
   - For example, in the default ``groups.json`` I have configured to change the volume of Discord AND TeamSpeak 3 when I'm using the volume hotkeys while pressing the secondary hotkey.
 - Changes volume of the focused application if none of the above pass.